 What should I write about Gaudi’s wonderful and unique minor basilica that has not been written to this day?
 There are some places in the world that are so truly beautiful you can’t describe them, you just need to get out there and visit them.
 The Sagrada Familia is one of those.
 There are so many wonderful details not to be missed!
-(No seriously, did you guess I was a huge Gaudi admirer?)
+It absolutely is one of the most beautiful churches in Europe, in the world even.

 The peace church (Swidnica, Poland)